AayushKhandekar/Portfolio-Optimization/readme.txt

 Doubts / Think about this!?

 1. Should I conduct sector wise regression and analysis?
-Portfolio can be constructed sector wise?
+Portfolio can be constructed sector wise? - Yes, perform sector wise analysis
-2. Do I have to implement Principal Component Analysis if I am not utilising correlation matrix as a feature in regression?ß
+2. Do I have to implement Principal Component Analysis if I am not utilising correlation matrix as a feature in regression? - No, PCA is not needed ATM.
+3. Can I perform sector-wise analysis and find out the relationships/trends/patterns between sectors? i.e. which sector affects other sectors?
+4.

 ----